moorepants/eme185/content/pages/presentations.rst

 sponsors that can attend.
 Groups will present their design concepts and will justify their final selected concept.

-The presentations will be 10 minutes comprised of an overview of the project and selected design concept.
-There will 2 minutes for questions.
+The presentations will be 5 minutes comprised of an overview of the project and selected design concept.
+There will 3 minutes for questions and changing groups.
 This presentation will be good practice for a high level presentation in industry (for example, to high level executives).
 All students are required to attend this session, and will provide a critique of each other groups' presentation.